justincc/GenericMessagingModule/README.md

 command line, you should see the module log the fact that it has received this message.

+The server will then reply with it's own generic message.
+To see this using the libopenmetaverse TestClient, you will first need to start logging packets to a file with a command such as

+> logpacket 100 packets.log

+Again, this only works with the current bleeding edge libopenmetaverse

 [1] https://github.com/openmetaversefoundation/libopenmetaverse/

 # vim: ts=4:sw=4:et:tw=80